samstewart/resume/index.md

 2015-2020
 :     **Graduate Research Assistant (Minneapolis, MN)**

+    * **PhD Project**: Designing fast algorithm for simulating a crowd model inspired by fluid dynamics.
+Proving that algorithm is well-posed

     * **Masters Project**: Implemented spectral method in Matlab to obtain numerical evidence of attractor solutions for a fluid model.
-Proved existence of attractor solutions using techniques from spectral theory and published the results in top journal.
+Proved existence of attractor solutions using techniques from spectral theory and published the results in top journal

-    * **PhD Project**: Designing fast algorithm for simulating a crowd model inspired by fluid dynamics.
-Proving that algorithm is wellposed.
+2012-2015
+:   **Summer Undergraduate Research Experiences (Portland, OR)**

+    * **Summer 2014**: Coded a custom PDE solver in Python / NumPy for a nonlinear wave equation to find numerical evidence of blowup and presented my results at the Joint Mathematical Meetings

+    * **Summer 2013**: Developed custom library in Mathematica to search through thousands of graphs to help prove a statistical classification condition.
+Published classification result in undergraduate journal

+    * **Summer 2012**: Wrote statistical compression algorithm for a Computer Go player that significantly reduced memory usage and published the results in AI journal.
+Built and deployed a parallelized Computer Go player across a cluster of five machines to compare voting schemes

+Work Experience
+---------------
 2017
 :    **Tractors for Africa (Burkina Faso)**

-    * Acted as language and cultural liaison between US team and local team in a rural town in Burkina Faso.
+    * Acted as language and cultural liaison between US team and local team in a rural town in Burkina Faso
     * Wrote weekly reports for US team
     * Managed finances of local team and coordinated funds with US team

-2012-2015
-:   **Summer Undergraduate Research Experiences (Portland, OR)**

-    * **First Summer**: Wrote statistical compression algorithm for a Computer Go player that significantly reduced memory usage and published the results in AI journal.
-Built and deployed a parallelized Computer Go player across a cluster of five machines to compare voting schemes.
-    * **Second Summer**: Developed custom library in Mathematica to search through thousands of graphs to help prove a statistical classification condition.
-Published classification result in undergraduate journal.
-    * **Third Summer**: Coded a custom PDE solver in Python / Numpy for a nonlinear wave equation to find numerical evidence of blowup and presented my results at the Joint Mathematical Meetings.

-Work Experience
----------------

 2013-2015
 :   **Contract Developer, Upsight Analytics (Portland, OR)**